 A similar mass effect is further accentuated in Lèthè for two pianos, eight hands.
 This veritable quartet evokes a kind of "ritual of oblivion" and proposes, through several pianistic schemes, an alternative to the model of historical subjectivity.
-A terrifying sonic image, that of a river in flood, is produced by the wide range of independent movements made by the four performers, each entering in turn, engaging in a terrifying collective accelerando, right up to the moment when they individually pursue this regain of speed 6.
-The truth of the situation, however, is to be found in the coda of the piece, where individual subjectivity is exposed in the process of forgetting itself - through a melody that disintegrates on its own 7.
+A terrifying sonic image, that of a river in flood, is produced by the wide range of independent movements made by the four performers, each entering in turn, engaging in a terrifying collective accelerando, right up to the moment when they individually pursue this regain of speed6.
+The truth of the situation, however, lies in the coda of the piece, where individual subjectivity is exposed as forgetting itself - through a melody that disintegrates on its own7.